 How bad is the problem?

-It is an industry-wide global problem, particularily ind AS&D industries.
+The problem is an industry-wide global problem, particularly in AS&D industries.
 ERAI, Inc. receives ~200 suspect counterfeit part complaints/month and confirmed more than 2800 brokers selling counterfeit components.

 What are the Benefits of AS5553?

-Reduction in counterfeit parts throughout the industry, thus limiting supply-chain risk.
-AS5533 is oftentimes required, but is a benefical to implement to help mitigate the risks of counterfeit parts.
+The biggest benefit of AS5553 is reduction in counterfeit parts throughout the industry, thus limiting supply-chain risk.
+AS5533 is required, and is beneficial to implement in order to help mitigate the risks of counterfeit parts.

 AS6081 and AS5533